Holy Week in Spain: Mula

-The Noche de los Tambores is celebrated on Tuesday during Holy Week celebrations in Mula, when at midnight thousands of people play the drums when the bell rings, preceded by a trumpet song.
-Declared as a National Touristic Interest, it is a tradition born after the banning of playing drums and other instruments during Holy Week celebrations out of the "procession" hours, by the Catholic local authorities in the 19th century.
-Drummers, known as "Tamboristas", continue playing on Good Friday and Easter Sunday.
+The Noche de los Tambores is celebrated on Tuesday during Holy Week celebrations in Mula in Murcia, when at midnight thousands of people play the large snare drums when the bell rings, preceded by a trumpet song.
+Declared of National Touristic Interest, it is a tradition born after the banning of playing drums and other instruments during Holy Week celebrations out of the "procession" hours, by the Catholic local authorities in the 19th century.
+The snare drummers of Mula, known as "Tamboristas", continue playing on Good Friday and Easter Sunday.